marcelocmachado/BrazilianFootball/BR_Football.md

 We can notice that in **ALL seasons** the teams playing home are responsible for the majority of the goals scored.

-### Average of Home and Away goals across all seasons
+### Average Home and Away goals across all seasons

 | **homeGoals AVG (%)** | **awayGoals AVG (%)** |
 |:---------------------:|:---------------------:|
 |        60.19198       |        39.80802       |

- > 60% of goals scored across all seasons were scored by teams playing at home
+ > 60% of goals scored across all seasons were scored by teams playing at home.

+The following plot shows the gap between Home and Away goals across all seasons:

 ![Screenshot](plot_HomeXAway.png)

-It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes sense since most of the games were not open to the due to COVID, and the home team wouldn't have their supporters rooting for them.
+It's interesting to see that the year with the _**lowest home influence**_ in goal scoring was 2020, which makes sense since most of the games were not open to the public due to COVID, and the home team wouldn't have their supporters rooting for them.

 | **Season** | **homeGoals (%)** | **awayGoals (%)** |
 |:----------:|:-----------------:|:-----------------:|
 |    2008    |      63.57488     |      36.42512     |
 |    2020    |      56.77966     |      43.22034     |

 ![Screenshot](plot_Comparison.png)

-### Highest scoring teams across all seasons
+### Highest Scoring Teams Across All Seasons

 |    | **Team**          | **HG**  | **AG**  | **Total** |
 |:----:|:---------------:|:-----:|:-----:|-------:|